-he new specializations under the faculty of design’s master’s studies are Circular Design, Social Design and Craft Studies (in Estonian) and Interaction Design, Graphic Design (in English).
+The new specializations under the faculty of design’s master’s studies are Circular Design, Social Design and Craft Studies (in Estonian) and Interaction Design, Graphic Design (in English).
 The nominal period of the studies is 2 years.
 More info about the curricula HERE.

 The aim of the curricula are to provide a quality academic design and applied arts higher education that is in line with the principles of Estonian and international higher education systems, the demand of the labour market and future trends of the design disciplines.
 Master’s degree holders in Design and Applied Arts are able to generate and develop creative ideas and apply them in an innovative design process and work at a professional level – both individually and in teams.
 The Master’s theses produced through the study process create new values and meanings that influence our relationship with the environment, materials, objects, the body, communities and everything else concerning being a human.